-The Capital Requirements Directive IV (2013/36/EU) (CRD IV) and the Capital Requirements Regulation (No. 575/2013) (CRR) were adopted following the global financial crisis to address the perceived shortcomings of financial institutions.
+Directive 2013/36/EU (Capital Requirements Directive IV) (CRD IV) and Regulation (EU) No. 575/2013 (the Capital Requirements Regulation) (CRR) were adopted following the global financial crisis to address the perceived shortcomings of financial institutions.
 The CRD IV and CRR implement the Basel III agreement, which is designed to improve the amount and quality of capital that banks are required to hold to cover the risks to which they are exposed.
 This includes enhanced requirements for both quality and quantity of capital, strengthened liquidity and leverage requirements, rules relating to counterparty risk and other macroprudential standards such as countercyclical buffers.

-Post-Brexit, the UK has implemented the Capital Requirements (Amendment) (EU Exit) Regulations 2018, under which the UK continues to apply the substantive requirements of the CRD IV and CRR.
+Post-Brexit, the United Kingdom has implemented the Capital Requirements (Amendment) (EU Exit) Regulations 2018, under which the United Kingdom continues to apply the substantive requirements of the CRD IV and CRR.
 It is possible that, in time, UK domestic law will diverge from EU law, but for now CRD IV and CRR (subject to certain adjustments) continue to apply.